Maxi937/MyPersonalTrainer-Backend/Readme.md

 - No functionality for beer reviews implemented.
 - No photos for Places.
 - No Descriptions for places.
+- The Reviews do not load instantly when a marker is clicked
+- About page incomplete

 ## **Tech**

 ### **Database**